Squish for Qt Tutorials

 Creating Test Suite

-First, we need to create a Test Suite, which is a container for all Test Cases.
+First, we need to create a Test Suite.
 Start the Squish IDE and select File > New Test Suite.
-Follow the New Test Suite wizard, provide a Test Suite name, choose the Qt Toolkit and scripting language of your choice and finally register Address Book application as AUT (if necessary).
-See Creating a Test Suite for more details about creating new Test Suites.
+Follow the New Test Suite wizard, provide a Test Suite name, choose the Qt Toolkit, scripting language of your choice, and finally register Address Book application as AUT (if necessary).

 Creating Test Case

 Squish supports different types of Test Cases: "Script", "BDD" and "MBT".
 "Script" is the default.
-In order to create new "BDD Test Case" we need to use the context menu by clicking on the expander next to New Script Test Case () button and choosing the option New BDD Test Case.
+In order to create new "BDD Test Case", use the context menu by clicking on the expander next to New Script Test Case () button and choosing the option New BDD Test Case.
 The Squish IDE will remember your choice and the "BDD Test Case" will become the default when clicking on the button in the future.

 "Creating new BDD Test Case"